YaleDHLab/dhlab-site/_resources/office-hours.md

 Whether you are new to the field and would like to learn more, have an existing project and seek a communal workspace, or are somewhere in between, we invite you to reach out!

-**For the remainder of the spring 2020 semester, the Digital Humanities Lab will hold Office Hours remotely over the phone or Zoom.
+**Office Hours are currently held remotely, Monday through Friday, over the phone or Zoom.
 To arrange an appointment, please submit a <a href='https://docs.google.com/forms/d/e/1FAIpQLSe4Lyo8EEdoiTLosfnmOUNEsZZToCD_n7dZ10ypCerw4diJGA/viewform' target='_blank'>DH consultation request online</a>.**

 <!--
 **When (during the semester)**: Monday through Thursday, 3:00 - 4:00 p.m.